Jana Jansen van Vuuren

 If you’re reading this, chances are you’re already convinced that a gap year is for you.

-While school is good at teaching us specific things like how to read and how to solve for x, we have to find our own way to learn about ourselves and the world.
+While our school years leave us with specific knowledge and skills, like how to read and solve for x, most of us have to find our own way to learn about ourselves and the world.

 Further reading: How to take a gap year: before, during, and after

 And don’t be discouraged if you can’t take a full year to explore all possibilities.
-You can use the months between high school and college as a kind of “gap summer” if there are financial constraints, or you’re an athlete who needs to get back home in time to start your training schedule.
+You can use the months between high school and college as a kind of “gap summer” if there are financial constraints, or if you’re an athlete who needs to get back home in time to start your training schedule.

 Further reading: Why I regret not taking a gap year

 With GVI, you can travel to five continents around the world, including Africa, Asia, South America, Australasia and Europe.
 You can visit 16 countries – South Africa, Madagascar, Ghana, Seychelles, India, Laos, Thailand, Nepal, Cambodia, Mexico, Costa Rica, Belize, Fiji, Spain, Greece, and, of course, Peru.

 If you’re still undecided, why not book a chat with one of our enrolment managers and ask them about their favourite GVI location?